CognitiveScale/cortex-fabric-examples/EndToEndExample/README.md

 - Bash shell ( Power shell TBA )
 - Cortex client ( installed )
 - URL/Credentials for a cortex instance
+- Use `make install` to install the cortex-python SDK

 #### Connections and Data Set
 For simplicity we selected german credit dataset(find it in [data](data)) and training on this dataset.
 We have this dataset(csv file) in a S3 bucket.
-We create a connection using the cortex-sdk and use that connection for Train Action
+We create a connection using the cortex-sdk and use that connection for Train Action We are using files such as [conn.json](conn.json) to define the connection definition and [config.py](config.py) for defining the secrets like AWS_PUBLIC_KEY, S3_BUCKET, FILE_NAME etc
 ##### Secrets
 There are certain configs and secrets like AWS Public key and Private Key we need to create and set in the Project to successfully create the connections.
 [Configs](https://github.com/CognitiveScale/cortex-fabric-examples/blob/5cd95021cc6ba62315e3ee23756cb3e5a98fe301/EndToEndExample/deploy_skill.py#L31-L35)
 [secrets](https://github.com/CognitiveScale/cortex-fabric-examples/blob/5cd95021cc6ba62315e3ee23756cb3e5a98fe301/EndToEndExample/deploy_skill.py#L66)

 Example: If you have a secret key called `awssecret` set in your project you can use it to create connections by Using `#SECURE.awssecret` as the value to one of the parameters in the Connections Object.
+Similary any secret key set such as `<secret_name>` can be used as `#SECURE.<secret_name>`.
+This needs to be updated in [config.py](config.py)

 #### Train Action:
 Cortex action to train and save model in Experiment.